USS O-4: Construction

+Service history

+O-4 operated out of Philadelphia, Pennsylvania, during World War I, and patrolled the US Atlantic coast from Cape Cod, in Massachusetts, to Key West, in Florida.

 On 24 July 1918, a British steamer mistook O-4 and O-6 for German U-boats and fired on the submarines.
 Although O-4 received six hits from the steamer, she suffered no major damage.
 In November, she joined the 20-submarine contingent that departed Newport, Rhode Island, on 3 November for European waters, however, hostilities ceased before the boats had reached the Azores.

 O-4 then sailed to New London, Connecticut, to train students at the Submarine School there.

+When the US Navy adopted its hull classification system on 17 July 1920, she received the hull number SS-65.

-Reclassified to a second line submarine on 26 July 1924, and reverting to a first liner on 6 June 1928, she trained Submarine School students at New London until 1931, with the exception of a brief tour at Coco Solo.
+Reclassified to a second-line submarine on 26 July 1924, and reverting to a first-liner on 6 June 1928, she trained Submarine School students at New London until 1931, with the exception of a brief tour at Coco Solo, Panama Canal Zone.
 O-4 decommissioned on 3 June 1931.

 The approach of World War II saw the recall of O-4 to active service.
 She recommissioned on 29 January 1941 and trained students at the Submarine School until war's end.

+Fate

 After the war, she steamed to Portsmouth, New Hampshire, to decommission there on 20 September 1945.
 She was struck from the Naval Vessel Register on 11 October 1945, and scrapped on 1 February 1946.